Find Affordable College Courses

 Muncie, IN

-With a ranking of #7, Ball State University did quite well on this year’s best value schools for atmospheric sciences and meteorology students.
+Ball State University did quite well in this year’s ranking of the best value schools for atmospheric sciences and meteorology students.
+It came in at #7 on the list.
 Ball State is a very large public school located in the small city of Muncie.

-Out-of-state tuition fees for undergraduate students at Ball State are $27,524 per year.
+The average tuition and fees for an out-of-state undergraduate student at Ball State are $27,524 a year.

 Full Atmospheric Sciences & Meteorology at Ball State University Report